Mila J: 2006–2013: Breakthrough and major-label releases

 She eventually signed with Universal Motown under the direction of label executive and trail blazer, Sylvia Rhone.
 After appearing on tracks by RaRa, IMx, and Omarion, Chilombo's debut album was set to be called Split Personality, being executively produced by Chris Stokes, who is also a composer on the record.
 The album featured a number of appearances from artists on the T.U.G. roster, including proteges and its associates, such as Marques Houston, Young Rome, Rufus Blaq, and The Underdogs.
 She performed two songs, "Complete" and "I'm Mi", from the unreleased album during Showtime at the Apollo.
 Universal stated that the album was set for a summer 2006 release.

 In 2012 Jamila redefined herself, changing her name and appearance from the soft feminine Mila J to the rough-around-the-edges Japallonia.
 She released a mixtape for free download through DatPiff, supported by a music video, "Blinded".
 The mixtape received more than 700,000 downloads.
 She released her "Movin On" music video with VEVO and gave away the single for free on her website and VEVO page.

+In 2024 performed as special guest on the Magic Hour Tour headlined by sister Jhene Aiko.